Climax locomotive: Scott patent

 Charles D. Scott, who had previously proposed a less successful geared steam locomotive, filed a lawsuit against Gilbert and Battles and applied for a patent in his own name, which was granted to him on 20 December 1892 after a lengthy legal dispute.
 But the lawsuit left Scott penniless because he could hardly benefit from the invention.

 Scott's patent showed the arrangement of the steam engine, boiler and two-speed gearbox in accordance with Gilbert's patent while the drive without differential gearbox was described in accordance to Battles' patent.
 Scott's patent corresponds to the most common design of Class A Climax locomotives.

 In 1893, Scott proposed a geared steam locomotive, in which the frame of the boiler was hinged to the frame of the tender.
 The running gear underneath the boiler was firmly connected to it and was driven by common lateral cylinders and side rods.
 Underneath the tender was a truck which was similar to the Climax locomotives driven by a central shaft which took the power from the front axle of the locomotive via a hypoid bevel gear.
-For the first time, the design used closed axle drives with housings on one hand protecting the gear unit from and on the other hand also containing the gear lubricant.
+For the first time, the design used closed axle drives with housings on one hand protecting the gear unit from dirt and on the other hand also containing the gear lubricant.